-Connecticut Motorcyclists: Ride With Care in the Constitution State
+Connecticut Motorcyclists: Ride With Care

 On a clear morning this past Thanksgiving weekend, a 55-year-old motorcyclist died in Thomaston in an accident that apparently did not involve another vehicle.
 The biker, who was not wearing a helmet, leaves behind a wife and three children.

 While there is nothing like riding a fast motorcycle in the Connecticut countryside on a beautiful day, bikers need to take care when doing so.
-Without the protection of metal casing like those in other motor vehicles, drivers and passengers of motorcycles are especially vulnerable in car accidents to severe injury or death from direct impact with roads, other vehicles and stationary objects.
+Without the protection of metal casing like those in other motor vehicles, drivers and passengers of motorcycles are especially vulnerable in car accidents to severe injury or death from direct impact with roads, other vehicles, and stationary objects.

 - About three-quarters of Connecticut’s motorcycle injuries and deaths are caused by operator mistakes, on average.

 - About three-quarters of the motorcyclists killed in 2002 Connecticut accidents were not using protective gear.

 Because of the chance of serious road accidents, here are some tips for Connecticut bikers: